 Learn German Podcasts: 12 Essential Resources You Should Check Out

 Podcasts are a fantastic resource simply because they are so versatile.
-You can take them everywhere because our phones go everywhere with us.
-So, you can use these 12 learn German podcasts whilst commuting, at the gym or even ironing and cooking dinner.
+You can take them everywhere because our phones go everywhere with us, the same as learning via Apps.
+So, you can use these 12 learn German podcasts whilst commuting, at the gym, or even ironing, or cooking dinner.
 Which all means turbo-charging your day and turning idle time into a learning experience.
 So, stop looking at cat pictures on Facebook and get studying!
 Here are 12 great podcasts which can help you on your quest.

 All links are to iTunes.
-If anyone could confirm in the comments section whether all of these are available on Android, that would be great!
-I will update the post to reflect this.
+If anyone could confirm whether all of these are available on Android, that would be great!
+Just drop me an email and I will update the post to reflect this.
+Thanks!

-These resources range from those suited to absolute beginners as well as a couple for those who already have some basic grasp of the language and are looking to extend their vocabulary and grammar outside of class.
+These resources range from those suited to absolute beginners, as well as a couple for those who already have some basic grasp of the language and are looking to extend their vocabulary and grammar outside of a formal classroom environment.

 The 101 series is a popular podcast series also available in several other languages.
 This is great for a quick bite-sized portion of German on your way to work.
 Also contains some episodes with videos.
 A good mixture of vocabulary, grammar and trending topics.